smitchell/spring-boot-netflix-zuul-proxy/README.md

 ## How to run this project locally

-1) The the Application class
+1) mvn spring-boot:run

 ## Validation

 1) Open the Angular App directly: http://localhost:4200/angular-example/
 2) Sign into Spring Security directly: http://localhost:4202/
-1) Access the Angular App via the proxy: http://localhost:4201/angular-example/
+1) Access the Angular App via the proxy: http://localhost:4201/angular-example